-- 1. Apply online at www.pcci.edu or completely fill out an Undergraduate Application for Admission, available at the back of this catalog. - 2.
-Pay the \$50 Application Fee. - 3.
-Submit three general recommendation forms, available online in the Applicant Portal. - 4.
+- 1. Apply online at www.pcci.edu. - 2.
+Pay the Application Fee and Reservation Deposit (see p.
+18). - 3.
+Submit the Admissions Essay, available online in the Applicant Portal. - 4.
 Request your high school to send a copy of your transcript to the Director of Admissions.
 If you have not yet graduated, request the high school to send a transcript of your coursework completed up until the current semester.
 If you passed the Tests of General Educational Development (GED), have a copy of the Official Report of Test Results sent directly from the GED test center to the Director of Admissions.

 - 5. Have your ACT, CLT, or SAT scores sent to the Director of Admissions as soon as possible.
-This is done automatically if you specify our college ACT number 0707 or SAT number 5970 or if you choose PCC from the list of CLT colleges when you register for these tests. - Complete the Medical Screening and Immunization History form, available online in the Download Center.
+This is done automatically if you specify our college ACT number 0707 or SAT number 5970 or if you choose PCC from the list of CLT colleges when you register for these tests. - 6.
+Complete the Medical Screening and Immunization History form, available online in the Download Center.